plynch/cocktailsteward/README.md

 *How do I use it?* Give us a hint, and we'll tell you what to order.
 Or we can just tell you what to order.

-__"Omigod, everyone thinks I'm so sophisticated."__ --Somebody not sophisticated.
+__"Omigod, everyone thinks I'm so sophisticated."__ -- somebody not sophisticated

 face-tweet-snap-agram this if you feel like it.
 Or not; It's cool.